LedgerHQ/recover-whitepaper/README.md

 ## Contributing

 While the white paper is primarily an informational document, we welcome any corrections or suggestions for improvement.
-If you spot a typo, a sentence that could be clearer, or even a significant error in our explanations, please feel free to raise an issue.
+If you spot a typo, a sentence that could be clearer, or even a significant error in our explanations, please raise an issue.

 ## Contact